 On the right side of the body there is a single entrance USB Type-C 3.1.
 On the opposite side, however, in addition to the presence of another USB Type-C port also dedicated to charging the notebook, we note the hole mini jack for headphones and the main microphone.
 I remember, then, that only the USB Type-C input on the left is responsible for charging the device.

-A final aspect to consider is the biometric sensor, positioned just above the keyboard of Matebook 13.
+A final aspect to consider is the biometric sensor, positioned poco above the keyboard of the Matebook 13.
 This component has been implemented within the same power button and seems to work well, offering excellent reactivity in the unlocking phase.

 Touchpad & Keyboard